temporalio/documentation/docs/typescript/workflows.md

 `sleep` and `condition` help you write durable asynchronous code in Temporal by offering an easy to use Promise-like API, but deferring, persisting, and resuming execution behind the scenes.

 - In other words, they do not "lock" the process, allowing one Worker to concurrently process hundreds of Workflows that sleep and await arbitrary conditions.
 - They are also "cancellation aware", allowing for graceful cleanup if the Workflow they are linked to is canceled.
-More in [Cancellation Scopes](/docs/typescript/cancellation-scopes).
+  For more information, see [Cancellation Scopes](/docs/typescript/cancellation-scopes).

-The Workflow's v8 isolate environment completely replaces the JavaScript [`setTimeout`](https://typescript.temporal.io/api/namespaces/workflow/#timers) global including inside libraries that you use, to provide a complete JS runtime.
+The Workflow's V8 isolate environment completely replaces the JavaScript [`setTimeout`](https://typescript.temporal.io/api/namespaces/workflow/#timers) global, including inside libraries that you use, to provide a complete JavaScript runtime.
-We recommend using our [`sleep(timeout)`](https://typescript.temporal.io/api/namespaces/workflow/#sleep) API instead, as it is a cancellation-aware Promise wrapper for `setTimeout`.
+We recommend using our [`sleep(timeout)`](https://typescript.temporal.io/api/namespaces/workflow/#sleep) API instead, because it is a cancellation-aware Promise wrapper for `setTimeout`.

 <details>
 <summary>